-2021 Water Quality Report for Sanilac Township
+2022 Water Quality Report for Sanilac Township

-Water Supply Serial Number: 5925
+Water Supply Serial Number: [3850]

-This report covers the drinking water quality for Sanilac Township for the 2021 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2021.
-Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (USEPA) and state standards.
+This report covers the drinking water quality for Sanilac Township for the 2022 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2022.
+Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from the Village of Lexington water filtration plant.
-The source water is the 51,737 square mile water shed basin commonly known as Lake Huron.
+The source water is the 51,737 square mile watershed basin commonly known as Lake Huron.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
-The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-The Village of Lexington and Sanilac Township water system is categorized as having a moderately high susceptibility to potential contaminant sources.
-A copy of the source water assessment is available at the Sanilac Township offices.
+The susceptibility rating is on a seventiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
+The susceptibility of our source is moderately high based on the states categorization from potential contaminants.

-There are no significant sources of contamination in our water supply.
-We are making efforts to protect our sources.
-If you would like to know more about the report, please contact Daniel Kelly, Township Supervisor, at the Sanilac Township Hall.
+There are no significant sources of contamination include in our water supply.
+We are making efforts to protect our sources by testing and monitoring per EGLE recommendation.

+If you would like to know more about this report, please contact: Michael Bender WTP Manager for Lexington.
+(810)359-5901.

 Contaminants and their presence in water: Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline (800-426-4791).

 Vulnerability of sub-populations: Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-USEPA/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+U.S. EPA/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 Sources of drinking water: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 Our water comes from wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.